lelea2/Algorithm/theory/web/javascript-question.md

 - 7. What does “favor object composition over class inheritance” mean?
 - 8. What are two-way data binding and one-way data flow, and how are they different?
 - 9. What are the pros and cons of monolithic vs microservice architectures?
-    - onolithic
+    - Monolithic
-    - icro Service
+    - Micro Service
 - 10. What is asynchronous programming, and why is it important in JavaScript?
 - 11.1 Concurrency model and Event Loop in Javascript
     - Eventloop